z3dev/vue-components/README.md

 ### Tutorials
 - Hello - View some JSCAD solids
 - Tutorial 0 - Load and view a JSCAD design (kind of) from a file
-- Tutorial 1 - Choose a JSCAD design from a single file, then load and view
+- Tutorial 1 - Choose a JSCAD design from a single file, then compile and view

 ## License